When an overly stressful experience occurs, your mind and body immediately go into overdrive to try to resolve the intense system overload.

-When your body tries to defend itself from what it perceives to be an attack (real or imagined) due to the trigger of an overwhelming mental, physiological, emotional, or other type of disturbance to your normal regulated state of homeostasis, you immediately begin to put most of your energy and focus into its defense, causing adrenal functions to be impacted, digestion and other important bodily functions to be suppressed, your heart-rate to become hyperactive, and your entire being to fall into automatic survival responses that can show up in the form of fighting, fleeing, or freezing.
+When your body-mind tries to defend itself from what it perceives to be an attack (real or imagined) due to the trigger of an overwhelming mental, physiological, emotional, or other type of disturbance to your normal regulated state of homeostasis, you immediately begin to put most of your energy and focus into its defense, causing adrenal functions to be impacted, digestion and other important bodily functions to be suppressed, your heart-rate to become hyperactive, and your entire being to fall into automatic survival responses that can show up in the form of fighting, fleeing, or freezing.

 After an “attack” is over, and you have survived the “battle,” however, you can become stuck in a hyper-aroused (actively ready to protect yourself from attack) state that creates a psycho-physical feedback loop that drains your energy and attention by keeping you hyper-vigilant and over-protective.
 This pattern makes it hard for your overdriven system to calm down (which can cause long-term damage over time) even in the absence of immanent danger; this response is what is known as Trauma.